A Diamantaire’s Guide To The Importance of Buying Certified Diamonds

 GIA (Gemological Institute of America)

-GIA, often regarded as the world’s foremost authority in diamond grading, sets the industry standard.
-Their comprehensive reports are highly trusted globally.
-GIA assesses diamonds precisely, focusing on the 4Cs and additional factors like fluorescence, ensuring consumers receive accurate and reliable information.
+GIA, widely regarded as the world’s foremost authority in diamond grading, sets the industry benchmark.
+Their comprehensive reports are trusted globally.
+In addition, GIA evaluates diamonds with precision, focusing on the 4Cs and additional factors such as fluorescence.

 IGI (International Gemological Institute)